panchul/workspace/doc/NetworkSecurity.md

 ---

+An option for authentication - [FireBase](https://firebase.google.com/)

+---

-How to secure Lighttpd with Let’s Encrypt TLS/SSL certificate on Debian/Ubuntu https://www.cyberciti.biz/faq/how-to-configure-lighttpd-web-server-with-free-lets-encrypt-ssl-certificate-on-debian-or-ubuntu-linux/
+How to secure Lighttpd with Let's Encrypt TLS/SSL certificate on Debian/Ubuntu https://www.cyberciti.biz/faq/how-to-configure-lighttpd-web-server-with-free-lets-encrypt-ssl-certificate-on-debian-or-ubuntu-linux/

-How to configure Nginx with Let’s Encrypt on Debian/Ubuntu Linux https://www.cyberciti.biz/faq/how-to-configure-nginx-with-free-lets-encrypt-ssl-certificate-on-debian-or-ubuntu-linux/
+How to configure Nginx with Let's Encrypt on Debian/Ubuntu Linux https://www.cyberciti.biz/faq/how-to-configure-nginx-with-free-lets-encrypt-ssl-certificate-on-debian-or-ubuntu-linux/

 ---